William Phillips Sr.: Biography

-He was a son of Samuel Phillips, pastor of the South Church in Andover, and was a descendant of George Phillips of Watertown, the progenitor of the New England Phillips family in America.
+Phillips was a son of Samuel Phillips, pastor of the South Church in Andover, and was a descendant of George Phillips of Watertown, the progenitor of the New England Phillips family in America.

 Unlike his brothers, Phillips did not attend Harvard College, instead embarking on a career in the merchant trade, working in the warehouse of merchant Edward Bromfield.
-He eventually became Bromfield's business partner, and married his daughter Abigail in 1744.
+He eventually became Bromfield's business partner and married his daughter Abigail in 1744.

-In the 1760s Phillips became active in Boston politics, serving as a town selectman from 1767.
-He was active on committees established to organize opposition to unpopular British policies, including one to organize agreement and enforcement of a ban in the importation of goods from Britain subject to taxes imposed by the Townshend Acts.
-He was on a committee headed by Samuel Adams and John Hancock to deal with the aftermath of the Boston Massacre in 1770.
-In 1772 he was elected to the provincial assembly along with Adams, Hancock, and Thomas Cushing.
+In the 1760s Phillips became active in Boston politics, serving as a town selectman starting in 1767.
+He served on committees established to organize opposition to unpopular British policies, including one to organize agreement to and enforcement of a ban on the importation of goods from Britain subject to taxes imposed by the Townshend Acts.
+He was also on a committee headed by Samuel Adams and John Hancock to deal with the aftermath of the Boston Massacre in 1770.
+In 1772, he was elected to the provincial assembly along with Adams, Hancock, and Thomas Cushing.
 Governor Thomas Gage rejected his election to the governor's council in 1774.
-That same year he sat on a committee established to determine who would need assistance when the Port of Boston was closed by Gage's implementation of the Boston Port Act.
+That same year, he sat on a committee established to determine who would need assistance when the Port of Boston was closed by Gage's implementation of the Boston Port Act.

-When the American Revolutionary War broke out in 1775, Phillips relocated his family from occupied Boston to Norwich, Connecticut, where they occupied the childhood home of Benedict Arnold.
-He sat in the convention of 1779-80 that drafted the Massachusetts State Constitution, and also in the state convention that ratified the United States Constitution.
-He served during the 1780s as a state representative and senator.
+When the American Revolutionary War broke out in 1775, Phillips relocated his family from occupied Boston to Norwich, Connecticut, where they lived in the childhood home of Benedict Arnold.
+He sat on the 1779-1780 convention that drafted the Massachusetts State Constitution and in the state convention that ratified the United States Constitution.
+He then served as a state representative and senator during the 1780s.

 He became interested in the project of an academy at Andover as outlined by his nephew Samuel Phillips.
-He gave the academy an amount equal to that contributed by his brother Samuel.
-He succeeded his brother as president of the academy's board of trustees, but only served a few years before age and infirmity compelled his retirement.
+He and his brother Samuel contributed equal amounts to the new academy.
+He succeeded his brother as president of its board of trustees but only served a few years before age and infirmity forced him to retire.

-He was father to William Phillips Jr., father-in-law to Josiah Quincy II, who married his daughter, Abigail Phillips, and grandfather to Josiah Quincy III. and great grandfather of Samuel H. Walley.
+He was father to William Phillips Jr., father-in-law to Josiah Quincy II, who married his daughter, Abigail Phillips, and grandfather to Josiah Quincy III.
+He was also the great-grandfather of Samuel H. Walley.